Moody's announces completion of a periodic review for a group of Consumer Packaged Goods issuers

 Key Rating Considerations

-The principal methodology used for this review was Consumer Packaged Goods published in June 2022.
+The principal methodology used for the rated entities listed below was Consumer Packaged Goods published in June 2022.
 Please see the Rating Methodologies page on https://ratings.moodys.com for a copy of this methodology.

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.